pavkids84-dev/cloud-infrastructure-labs/linux/shell-script/README.md

 This directory contains hands-on Bash shell programming exercises.

-The labs build from basic script execution and command-line arguments to variable scope, parameter expansion, input validation, conditional logic, and file inspection.
+The labs progress from basic script execution to variables, arguments, conditions, loops, input processing, and reusable functions.

-The goal is to understand how Linux commands can be combined with shell programming features to create reusable automation scripts.
+The goal is to understand how Linux commands and Bash programming features can be combined to build reusable automation scripts.

 ## Environment